dyc1998108/PBRT-Gear/README.md

 # PBRT-Gear 0.2.0
 This is a simulation to run pbrt on city3.
 It contains downloading files and running pbrt renderings.
 The run.py is a Windows version while downloadAcq.py is a Mac/Linux version.
+In addition, newrun.py is a more general version on Linux/Mac os.
 # How to run(for Linux/Mac version)
 Just running downloadAcq.py with python3(flywheel sdk is prerequisite).
 You may also have a try on newrun.py!
 # For Windows version